 In this article, our Las Vegas Nevada personal injury attorneys answer frequently-asked-questions about boating accidents in Lake Mead in Nevada, including possible claims, guilty parties, and financial rewards.

 - 2. What damages can I get in Nevada?

-- 4. What if the guilty party injured me on purpose on Lake Mead in Nevada?
+- 4. What if the guilty party injured me on purpose?

-- 5. What if I was partially at fault for my boating accident on Lake Mead in Nevada?
+- 5. What if I was partially at fault?

 It may be possible to sue the parties who caused the boating accident for negligence.
 In order to prove that the defendant committed negligence in a Nevada court, the victim would need to prove four elements:

 - The defendant(s) owed the plaintiff (victim) a duty of care;